THE LOST COAST HOPPER

 This Hopper is 100% about the adventure and exploration, with an ample serving of shred!

 We have a new location just inland from Usal Beach on the Redwood Forest Foundation property where we’ll hold our start/finish, registration, after party, awards and evening campfire.
 Details to follow.
+Here is a MAP to the Usal Beach area and how to get to our RFFI camp HQ.

 All Hopper routes are open and riders must obey all traffic laws and rules.
 See RULES OF ENGAGEMENT